 The Microsoft 365 Licenses Event Monitor connects to your Microsoft 365 account and monitors licensing parameters.
 It can alert based on a variety of metrics including the number of available licenses, changes in license counts, and more.

-This event monitor connects to your Microsoft 365 account and alerts based licensing details.
+This event monitor connects to your Microsoft 365 account and alerts based on licensing details.
 An account with admin privileges is required.
 Before using this event monitor for the first time, open an administrative PowerShell command line and run the following commands:

 To begin, select the level of alert you wish to receive if the event monitor cannot contact Microsoft 365.